4wayhandshake/4wayhandshake.github.io/content/CTF/baby todo or not todo.md

 	('HTB{f4k3_fl4g_f0r_t3st1ng}', 0, 'admin');
 ```

 This gives us an idea of what the final step of the challenge might be.

 Even after ready only app.py, it is clear that the app uses session data to identify the user.
 There is a username, and a secret; the server checks consistency between these and returns the to-do items accordingly.

-## Straight to the Flag
+## STRAIGHT TO THE FLAG

 There is one snippet in the source code that, when you read it, you will realize all of that reading was for nothing.
 Inside **routes.py** there is a hint:

 ```python
 ...